netzpirat/haml-coffee/README.md

-  -n, --namespace                    Set a custom template namespace -t, --template                     Set a custom template name -b, --basename                     Ignore file path when generate the template name
+  -n, --namespace                    Set a custom template namespace -t, --template                     Set a custom template name -b, --basename                     Ignore file path when generate the template name -e, --extend                       Extend the template scope with the context
 ```

 _The following section describes only the options that are unique to the command line tool._